SirJayant/Player-Inspector/README.md

 ## 🔒 The Transparency Guarantee (Why You Can Trust This Tool)

 In the gaming community, hyper-vigilance against phishing and token-stealing scams is fully justified.
-We built Clash Intel to be 100% open-source, auditable, and secure by design.
+I built Clash Intel to be 100% open-source, auditable, and secure by design.

 * **Zero Middlemen & No Harvesting:** This tool does not have a backend database, user tracking, or credential logging.
 All network requests go directly from your running instance to Supercell's official API via the standard RoyaleAPI CORS proxy layer.
 * **Bring Your Own Key (BYOK):** When running this tool locally, you authenticate using your own personal Supercell API Token generated directly from developer.clashofclans.com.
 We never see, touch, or transmit your credentials.
-* **Open Architecture:** Every line of code—from the asynchronous scraper to the UI rendering—is public.
+* **Open Architecture:** Every line of code from the asynchronous scraper to the UI rendering is public.
 You are encouraged to inspect the repository files to verify exactly where your network traffic goes.

 ---